ArweaveTeam/docs.arweave.org-info/ops/tls.md

 ## Generating TLS certificates using certbot

-Using the certbot command line tool to generate certificates is a nice free way to get browser compatable certificates.
+Using the certbot command line tool to generate certificates is a nice free way to get browser compatible certificates.
 Self-signed TLS certificates via `openssl` or `mkcert` are also viable options.

 Seen in the screenshot below, it's not necessary to use nginx as certbot can start a python http server to perform the verification procedure.
 But whatever works for you, please use.